The Melanated Nation

 Brown-skinned people need to reject referring to themselves as Black and embrace or coin a new more positive term.

 How about Native American if you’re in the U.S.?
-Or simply African if you’re African, simply Caribbean if your Caribbean or Moorish.
+Or simply African if you’re African, simply Caribbean if you are Caribbean or Moorish.

 The word Moor or Moorish is used generally by Europeans sometimes to denote Muslims or Black people.